lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 It was with them essentially a betting game, in which the players were divided by tribes.

-Through established custom of long standing, it was intro- duced always as the final exercises on the celebration of the *Green Corn*, the *Harvest* festivities and the New Year’s jubilee.
+Through established custom of long standing, it was introduced always as the final exercises on the celebration of the *Green Corn*, the *Harvest* festivities and the New Year’s jubilee.

 The implements of the game are described as follows: A